ryan-veracitek/CCMClient/README.md

 That's a lot of them anyway.

-Anyway, just thought I'd open source this in case folks need any or all of it.
+Anyway, just thought I'd open source this since it is over 10 years old now, in case folks need any or all of it.

 <>< Reticon